 Staff assessed and recorded capacity to consent clearly each time a patient needed to make an important decision.
 This was an improvement since the last inspection.

 When staff assessed patients as not having capacity, they made decisions in the best interest of patients and considered the patient's wishes, feelings, culture and history.
-Examples included for managing finances and physical health needs.
+Examples included for managing finances and physical Page th 05 eds.